richardgaywood/paydata.org/content/houserules/action_economy/interrupt_actions.md

 weight: 600
 ---

+There are two different systems for interrupt actions here; one is the ones we are currently using.
+The other is a more radical system that uses Edge instead of changing initiative score.
+These are not currently in use.

 ## Interrupt actions

+{{% pageinfo %}}
+These rules are currently canon for my campaign.
+Although they are a bit experimental...
+{{% /pageinfo %}}

 Interrupt actions no longer change your initiative score by -5 or -10 when taken.
 Instead: